code4recovery/spec/README.md

 `venmo` is an optional string and should be a valid Venmo handle, eg `@AAGroupName`.
 This is understood to be the address for 7th Tradition contributions to the meeting, and not any other entity.

-`square` is an optional string and should be a valid Square Cash cashtag, eg `$AAGroupName`.
+`square` is an optional string and should be a valid Square Cash App cashtag, eg `$AAGroupName`.
 This is understood to be the address for 7th Tradition contributions to the meeting, and not any other entity.

 `paypal` is an optional string and should be a valid PayPal username, eg `AAGroupName`.
 This is understood to be the address for 7th Tradition contributions to the meeting, and not any other entity.

 `conference_url` is an optional URL to a specific public videoconference meeting.
 This should be a common videoconferencing service such as Zoom or Google Hangouts.
 It should launch directly into the meeting and not link to an intermediary page.
 Online meetings should still have a physical address, and types of `ONL` (Online Meeting) and `TC` (Temporary Closure).
 This spec is still for geographic meetings; options for online meetings are still in the planning stages.

 `conference_url_notes` is an optional string which contains metadata about the `conference_url` (eg meeting password in plain text for those groups unwilling to publish a one-tap URL).
+This field is not yet supported by the Meeting Guide app.

 `conference_phone` is telephone number to dial into a specific meeting.
 Should be numeric, except a `+` symbol may be used for international dialers, and `,`, `*`, and `#` can be used to form one-tap phone links.

 `conference_phone_notes` is an optional string with metadata about the `conference_phone` (eg a numeric meeting password or other user instructions).
+This field is not yet supported by the Meeting Guide app.

 ## Common Questions & Concerns